Showing posts with label the writer's life. Show all posts

 So you know how we're always telling that nagging voice in our head, the one telling us how and why we can't do things, to take a hike?
 We're about to throw it a bone.
 Give it a cup of tea, tell it to get comfortable, because you've got some questions and you need answers.

-You want all the dirt, all the reasons why you shouldn't do this.
-Maybe you want to start a garden but every plant you've ever owned has died and you only have a teeny tiny patio, or you want to write a novel but you've only ever written short stories.
+Maybe you want to start a garden but every plant you've ever owned has died and you only have a teeny tiny patio.

 Step 2 | Break it down